 Following these tips on maintenance, you will help ensure your equipment will run smoothly throughout the busy season.

 Once you become familiar with conventional troubleshooting techniques, it is easier to keep track of your plate compactor maintenance.
 Avoid complications that could leave your job site stopped with these guidelines.
 We recommend understanding what engine is powering your machine.
-Based on the manufacturer’s warranty and its quality, you will be able to make informed decisions.Glossary
+Based on the manufacturer’s warranty and its quality, you will be able to make informed decisions.

 Tachometer: A tool that measures the working speed of an engine, typically in revolutions per minute.